PhyRC Challenge

 • Simulation Phase (Phase 1) - We will use RCareWorld as a simulation platform for this phase.
 The teams can choose which track they want to participate in (they can participate in both tracks as well) and are required to complete at least one of the caregiving tasks in the simulation environment.
 We will provide the simulation environments including the human avatars, robots, and environmental objects.

-• Real Robot Phase (Phase 2) - Select teams with the best simulation results will be invited to compete using real-world robots in May 2025 at a venue which will be announced later.
+• Real Robot Phase (Phase 2) - Select teams with the best simulation results will be invited to compete using real-world robots in May 2025 at ICRA 2025 (Atlanta, GA).
 Participants will be allowed to use any kind of robot they may have access to.
 We do not apply restrictions to the algorithms or robots.
 The robots need to perform the same tasks in the real world except this time, the robots will do the same tasks with a manikin (and not a real human).
 We will provide the real-world environment including manikins, hospital beds, wheelchairs etc. The participants will just need to ship their robots to the venue.

 🥇 Prizes 🥇: The leader of Track 1 wins a Kinova Gen 3 7-DoF robot sponsored by Kinova and the winner of Track 2 gets a HelloRobot Stretch 3 robot sponsored by Hello Robot as prizes.